 - In King Lear, Glouscester's faithful son Edgar (under the guise of Poor Tom) leads his father around after his eyes are plucked out on Edmund's orders.

-- In Wurr, the resident Ill Guy Sinjal is carried around on his packmates' backs.
+- In Wurr, Delicate and Sickly Sinjal is carried around on his packmates' backs.

 - Goblins has a double example; Pan the Ogre is blind, while his companion Yala the Kobold is mute and has had her legs amputated.
 Pan permits Yala to ride on his head, and in return Yala acts as his eyes, touching his head to indicate which direction she thinks he should walk and warning him of danger.

-- One of the The Land Before Time sequels had villains Dil and Ichy, a near-blind crocodile and a bird, respectively.
+- The Land Before Time IV: Journey Through the Mists had villains Dil and Ichy, a near-blind crocodile and a bird, respectively.
 Ichy would act as Dil's eyes.

-- The Classic Disney Short Morris the Midget Moose is about a tiny moose with normal-sized anlters.
+- The Classic Disney Short: Morris the Midget Moose is about a tiny moose with normal-sized antlers.
 He meets up with a normal-sized moose with tiny antlers, and the two combined themselves to make one complete moose.

 - A cop sees a car driving erratically, pulls it over on suspicion of drunk driving.
 Turns out the driver is blind.
 He's driving because his passenger is drunk (so he's acting as Designated Driver), but the drunk passenger is giving the blind man driving directions because the man is blind.